unitedstates/uscode/README.md

 ### Getting the structure of the Code

-To get a `structure.json` file of the Code - its hierarchy but not its content - you can parse the most recent XHTML version of the Code (USCprelim)
+Get the hierarchy of the US Code (not its content), in JSON.

 First, download the XHTML to disk: